 Verify that the provider has a documented incident response plan and a track record of timely breach notification.
 Check whether the provider publishes a security incident history, a trust status page, or a responsible disclosure policy.
 A provider that has never acknowledged a security incident is not necessarily more secure — it may simply be less transparent.

 For tax professionals selecting software for their practice, the same criteria apply with greater weight.
 You are responsible for the security of every client file in that system.
-Our resources on WISP templates for tax preparers, IRS Publication 5708 sample WISP, and accounting firm cybersecurity services provide additional guidance on building the security infrastructure your compliance obligations require.
+Our resources on WISP creation, IRS Publication 5708 sample WISP, and comprehensive compliance packages provide additional guidance on building the security infrastructure your obligations require.

 Get a Free Tax Cybersecurity Assessment